Coding/AI Best Practices

 - Do not rely on AI’s expertise to make architectural decisions (better to discuss major decisions with others).

-- AI-generated code must be reviewed for accuracy, efficiency, and alignment with coding standards.
+- AI-generated code must be reviewed for maintainability, efficiency, and alignment with coding standards.

-- You are fully responsible for the final code output, even when using AI assistance.
+- You are fully responsible for the final code output, even when using LLMs.

 - Never input sensitive information into AI tools.
-This includes API keys, passwords, customer data, proprietary algorithms, or any confidential company information.
+This includes API keys, passwords, customer data, proprietary algorithms, etc.

 Acceptable Use